pubkey/rxdb/docs/Install.md

 `npm i rxdb --save`

-If you don't have es7-polyfills, you habe to add them by also installing
+If you don't have es7-polyfills, you have to add them by also installing

 `npm i babel-polyfill --save`